keithledgerwood/WICLab-guide/05-governance.md

 1. Return back to the new employee browser session.
 2. Reload the End-User Dashboard, and verify the new employee has access to Navan.

-# Workflow

 ## Workflow Connections

-Now, you must configure the following Okta connectors in your Okta Tenant with Workflow enabled.
+Now, let's configure the following Okta connectors in your Okta Tenant with Workflow enabled.

 ### Create an Okta Connection